b21627193/DynamicEnvoyProxy/README.md

 xds-server: https://github.com/stevesloka/envoy-xds-server

 There is just a basic docker-compose file.
+I have created images xdsserver and envoyproxy and pushed to the Docker Hub.

 # Start